AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 As noted above, the initial Rollup contract will allow holders of TST to stake a set amount of their tokens to become validators.

-Much of Ethereum will be mimicked in that one user can have multiple validators.
+One user can have multiple validators.

 A randao will be used to select a committee from the validator set for each epoch.